duncan/dev/pages/resume.md

 **January 2020 - Present: Principal Technical Advisor**, responsible for charting, identifying, and researching challenges in the startup landscape for Microsoft.

-**July 2018 - January 2020: CTO in Residence**, responsible for advising startups both in and out of the Microsoft for Startups program on both technical and technical management matters.
+**July 2018 - January 2020: CTO in Residence**, responsible for advising startups both in and out of the Microsoft for Startups program on technical and technical management matters.

 ### Microsoft

-**July 2015 - July 2018: Principal Engineering Manager**, responsible for helping the Wunderlist team transition from being a small startup to being a small group in a huge software development organization.
+**July 2015 - July 2018: Principal Engineering Manager**, responsible for helping the Wunderlist team transition from being a small startup to being a small group in a vast software development organization.

 ### Wunderlist